 We started the year with a cautious outlook, reflecting our concerns over slowing growth in emerging markets and in the expectation that the US Federal Reserve (‘Fed’) would move forward in raising interest rates.

-Artemis UK Special Situations Fund review, six months to 30 June 2016
+Institutional UK Special Situations Fund review, six months to 30 June 2016

 Even before the referendum, we were cautious on the outlook for corporate earnings.
 By creating uncertainty the leave vote increases the risk of a slowdown in the economy, giving managements an excuse to hold back from investing.